Last updated on October 7, 2022 by Wandering our World

 This 18th century historic pub located in central Oxford is one of the most loved Oxford pubs among university students and tourists alike!
 The draft beer selection is excellent, as is the friendly and quick service here.

 When it comes to food, there’s many dishes worth trying – the fish & chips, gooey mac & cheese, meaty steak and ale pie and even the vegan burgers are all great options.
-We enjoyed having the Sunday roast in their pretty beer garden too.
+Many enjoy having the Sunday roast in their pretty beer garden too.

 Address: 4-5 Bath Place